-“Aelita, Queen of Mars” Film Screening with Live Score Performed by La Lucha
+CANCELED “Aelita, Queen of Mars” Outdoor Film Screening with Live Score Performed by La Lucha

-A rarely-seen silent film from Russia, Aelita, Queen of Mars is based on a 1923 novella by Aleksey N. Tolstoy, a cousin of War and Peace author Leo Tolstoy.
+FREE FOR EVERYONE!
+Join us in North Straub Park for a screening of a rarely-seen film from Russia, Aelita, Queen of Mars.
+This silent film based on a 1923 novella by Aleksey N. Tolstoy, a cousin of War and Peace author Leo Tolstoy.
 The film, a highly stylized look at the harsh conditions Soviet citizens faced during the Civil War, was created, in large part, to support the goals of the Bolshevik Revolution, and was promoted like no Soviet film before it.
 Leaflets announcing its premiere were dropped from airplanes over Moscow, and it was considered one of the most expensive films made in Russia at the time.

 Aelita is truly groundbreaking in both design and that it is the first ever film to depict space flight.
 The plot centers on Los, a young man traveling to Mars in a rocket ship, where he leads an uprising against the ruling group of Elders, with the support of Queen Aelita who has fallen in love with him after watching him through a telescope.
 When it premiered in Leningrad, composer and pianist Dmitry Shostakovich played the music he provided for the film live at the theater.

 Today, Aelita is remembered primarily for Alexandra Exter’s Martian designs, which have been a staple of fashion shoots for decades.
 A leader of the European avant-garde, she created a unique “cubist style distinguished by a remarkable variety of color,” according to art historian Georgii Kovalenko.